CSIT321-BDI-Agent/BDI-Agent/README.md

 3. **Plan** – choose the next action (`CLEAR_BLOCK`, `CLEAR_TARGET`, `STACK`).
 4. **Act** – apply the move, expand it into claw steps, append to the intention log.

 The simulator always renders two robotic claws (Agent-A and Agent-B).
 When more than two tower goals are provided, the planner interleaves extra work across those same agents so the UI never spawns invisible or duplicate arms.
+Claw rendering is now separated from the world width so prompt overlays always sit above them.

 Run `npm run test:planner` inside `backend/` for regression scenarios and generated logs.

+## Authentication & Accounts
+- Users now carry a `status` (`active`, `pending`, `suspended`).
+Only `active` accounts can authenticate, and protected routes double-check status server-side.
+- Frontend auth utilities persist the status alongside the JWT and refuse to store tokens if the account is inactive.
+- Signup includes a password confirmation field and stricter feedback loops.
+- Both login and saved-world fetchers detect `401/403` responses, clear stale tokens, and guide the user back to the auth screens.

+## Frontend UX Updates
+- Saving worlds uses a reusable overlay prompt component (`public/utils/prompt-dialog.js`) instead of the native `prompt()` API.
+The overlay dynamically injects its markup, captures focus, and darkens the screen with a translucent backdrop.
+- The simulation environment respects the viewport on mobile: the wrapper scrolls horizontally without pushing the rest of the dashboard wider than the device.
+- Prompt overlays sit atop the claw arms and the rest of the UI with a high z-index and dedicated backdrop click handling.

 ## Deployment Notes
 Railway builds from the repo root (`npm ci`) and launches `node backend/server.js`.
 Provide at least: